 - Amazon CloudWatch Logs - CloudTrail Log Group

 - Customer Carbon Footprint Tool

 The security account is used to manage security-related controls and services.
 As part of Stax Assurance, Stax hardens all the accounts you create with security controls.
 Amazon GuardDuty is one of these controls, and the security account functions as your Amazon GuardDuty master.

 The security account also hosts the Stax Identity Service.
 This service is responsible for managing all access to the Stax console and API, as well as single sign-on (SSO) into your Stax accounts.

 The main purpose of the security account is to keep security controls centralized.
 It is recommended that you utilize this account for similar purposes with any of your security-related workloads.
 All security-related controls should reside in the central security account.

-The security account resides in the built-in foundation-security Account Type.
+The security account resides in the built-in Security OU and the foundation-security Account Type.

 The logging account holds log records for Stax and AWS activity that occurs in your Stax environment and Stax-managed AWS Accounts.
 As part of Stax Assurance, Stax enables service logging in Stax-managed AWS accounts.
 The logs generated by these services are sent to individual S3 buckets in the logging account.
 Furthermore, if VPC flow logs are enabled for VPCs created by Stax Networks, these logs will also be sent to the logging account.